Ranxin2023/LLM_demo/readme.md

 - Example: A model trained only on dogs and cats will be uncertain when seeing a zebra.
 #### 3. Methods for UQ (Uncertainty Quantification)
 1. **Sampling-Based Methods**
+- **Defintion**
     - These methods estimate uncertainty by **generating many versions of predictions** — through repeated sampling, simulation, or probabilistic perturbations.
     - Rather than computing uncertainty analytically (which is often impossible), they **build statistical distributions** from many samples.
+- Monte Carlo Simulation
+    - **Concept:**
+        - Run the same model **thousands of times** with randomly varied inputs.
+        - Each run produces an output → the set of all outputs forms a **distribution**.
+    - **Purpose:**
+        - This shows how outputs vary — i.e., how sensitive the model is to small input changes.
+    - **Applications:**
+        - Risk estimation (finance)
+        - Reliability engineering
+        - Scientific computing
+2. **Latin Hypercube Sampling (LHS)**
+- **Defintion:**
+    - A smarter, more efficient variant of Monte Carlo simulation.
+- **Idea:**
+    - Instead of random sampling everywhere, it divides the input range into equal intervals and samples once per interval.
+    -
+#### 4. How to Quantify Uncertainty
+1. **Confidence Scores / Softmax Probabilities**
+- Neural networks output probabilities through softmax.
+- Low maximum probability ⇒ high uncertainty.
+- But softmax can be **overconfident** — so not always reliable.
+2. **Entropy**
+- Entropy measures how “spread out” the prediction probabilities are.
+    $$
+    H(p) = - \sum_i p_i \log(p_i)
+    $$
+- Low entropy → model is confident (one class dominates).
+- High entropy → model is uncertain (probabilities spread evenly).
+3. **Monte Carlo Dropout**
+- Keep dropout layers active during inference.
+- Run the same input multiple times → each forward pass gives a different prediction.
+- The **variance across predictions** estimates model uncertainty.
+4. **Bayesian Neural Networks (BNNs)**
+- Treat model weights as **probability distributions** rather than fixed values.
+- Predictive uncertainty comes from integrating over all possible weight configurations:
+$$
+p(y \mid x, D) = \int p(y \mid x, \theta) \, p(\theta \mid D) \, d\theta
+$$
+- Computationally expensive but theoretically solid.
+5. **Ensemble Methods**
+- Train multiple models independently with different initializations.
+- Average their outputs and compute variance → higher variance = higher uncertainty.
+6. **Temperature Scaling (for Calibration)**
+- Adjust the softmax “temperature” parameter 𝑇 to make probabilities better reflect actual likelihoods.
+- A form of **uncertainty calibration**.
 ## Setup
 1. Clone the Repository
 ```sh